-Firstly it’s very simple to use and get started with – this one of the major plus points to buying the Epson VS350 XGA projector.
+Firstly it’s very simple to use and get started with – this is one of the major pluses points to buying the Epson VS350 XGA projector.

 Watching Movies Outdoors

-Now in terms of the brightness, it has a lumen-rating of 3,300 lumens.
+Now in terms of brightness, it has a lumen rating of 3,300 lumens.
 For indoor use, I had lights coming into the room, and the image on the screen was as clear as day.
-That’s why I think this would work so well in corporate or home movie environments inside a room.
+That’s why I think this would work so well incorporate or home movie environments inside a room.